swo/dbotu3/doc/source/distribution.rst

 where there are no constraints on the relationships between the Poisson parameters.

-The null model asserts that there is some relationship between the two OTUs, specifically that second OTU is distributed "the same as" the first one, just rescaled to some lower abundance.
+The null model asserts that there is some relationship between the sequence and the OTU, specifically that candidate sequence is distributed "the same as" the OTU, just rescaled to some lower abundance.
 I articulate this as

 .. math::